abbathaw/warehouse-app/readme.md

 This is a small app, however, adding the react-router to application is beneficial for url and browser history.

-#### SWR

-[SWR](https://swr.vercel.app/) is an awesome library for data fetching which handles caching and revalidation out of the box.
-It also has support for handling paginated requests which in this scenario is required for the API.

-For this app, the SWR cache is persisted to localstorage and revalidation is disabled.
-The reason for this is to provide a faster experience and reduce the calls to the free API since this data is not updated every day.

 ### Improvement List for a production ready app